andrea-dm/Coursera_Capstone/REPORT.md

 - 'Tram Station';
 - 'Parking'.

 The aforementioned data will be then merged into two `pandas` DataFrame, the first one listing geographical\demographic info about each neighborhood and the second one grouping all the retrieved venues from Foursquare.
+At this point, we are completely aware of the intentions of our client, and the data needed to try a first attempt to takle the problem have been gathered and loaded into the working dataframes.

 ## § Methodology

-At this point, we are completely aware of the intentions of our client, and the data needed to try a first attempt to takle the problem have been gathered and loaded into the working dataframes.
-Now is time to start the wrangling process.
+**Step 1**
-First of all, we select only the boroughs of Rome where the Per-Capita Income (PCI) is above a fixed threshold, which has been previously set to 27.500 EUR per year.
+We have selected only the boroughs of Rome where the Per-Capita Income (PCI) was above a fixed threshold, which has been previously set to 27,500€ per year.
 The following map shows the "Municipi" by PCI.

 ![Municipi and PCI](https://github.com/andrea-dm/Coursera_Capstone/blob/master/resources/municipi_and_pci.jpg)

+**Step 2**
-Next, we consider all the neighborhoods within the boroughs resulting from the previous selection.
-In particulat, we are restricting ourselves to those "Zone" that are located within the GRA Junction.
+We have dropped all the neighborhoods within those boroughs excluded by the previous selection.
+In particulat, we have restricted ourselves to just the "Zone" that are located within the GRA Junction.
-Furthermore, an analysis of population density by neighborhood yields the list of candidate "Zone", which are represented in the following map.
+Next, an analysis of population density by neighborhood has yielded the list of candidate "Zone", which has been plotted in the following map.

 ![Zone_and_density](https://github.com/andrea-dm/Coursera_Capstone/blob/master/resources/zone_and_density.jpg)

-The threshold value chosen to filter the neighborhoods out is 1000 inhabitants per km2.
+The threshold value chosen to filter the neighborhoods out was one thousand inhabitants per km2.

-We are ready to clean out the noise.
+**Step 3**
-To do so, we run the DBSCAN algorithm with parameters `eps=1`, `min_samples=5`, `metric='cityblock'` on the one-hot encoded dataframe of all the venues retrieved via the Foursquare API.
+The resulting data has been cleaned of noise via the DBSCAN algorithm, which has been applied with parameters `eps=1`, `min_samples=5`, `metric='cityblock'` on the one-hot encoded dataframe of all the venues previously retrieved from Foursquare.

 ![Zone_and_density](https://github.com/andrea-dm/Coursera_Capstone/blob/master/resources/neighborhoods_and_noise.jpg)

-Finally, we inspect the core cluster.
+The output cluster has been inspected.
-The analysis is based on the following two considerations:
+The analysis was based on the following two considerations:
 - Opera Houses, Concert Halls and Theaters are generally attended by somewhat aristocratic/wealthy people;
 - it is a generally accepted principle that a new business must be located as close to its competitors as it can be.

+**Step 4**
-So, we first select neighborhoods where at least one theater is located.
+The neighborhoods where at least one theater is located have been selected.

 ![Zone_and_theaters](https://github.com/andrea-dm/Coursera_Capstone/blob/master/resources/neighborhoods_and_theaters.jpg)

+**Step 5**
-Next, we count restaurants in each "Zona" and compute the density.
-The interquartile range is calculated for later use.
+Restaurants in each "Zona" have been counted, and their density computed.
+The interquartile range has been also calculated for later use.

 ![Zone_and_restaurants](https://github.com/andrea-dm/Coursera_Capstone/blob/master/resources/zone_and_restaurants.jpg)

+**Step 6**
-Final step: transportation system.
-At this stage, data about bus stops, metro stations, tram stations and parking are retrieved via the Foursquare API.
-Then, a weight has been assigned to each category, based on the results of a certain investigation that has been earlier conducted, as well as on client's preferences.
+Data about bus stops, metro stations, tram stations and parking have been retrieved via the Foursquare API, and a weight has been assigned to each category, based on the results of a certain investigation that has been earlier conducted, as well as on client's preferences.
 The weighted average of distances of TPL from the centroids of the neighborhoods has been then computed.

 ![Zone_and_tpl](https://github.com/andrea-dm/Coursera_Capstone/blob/master/resources/zone_and_tpl.jpg)